tomatau/tomatao-blog/posts/importing-assets-in-server-code.md

 For CSS Modules, we want our import statements to get an object containing the class names needed for our server render.
 While this is possible with webpack-isomophic-tools... it's can get quite messy with parser and filters in the config.
 But... there is another solution!

-## CSS-modules-hook!
+## CSS modules require hook!

-There is another module purely for CSS module imports, named, css-modules-hook!
+There is another module purely for CSS module imports, named, [css-modules-require-hook](https://github.com/css-modules/css-modules-require-hook)!
 Put it before your server side render and it will do exactly what it says on the tin!

 There are a few gotchas, one is random hash class-names that are very useful to prevent global class collisions... both Webpack and the hook need to generate the exact same hashes.
 To make this easier, both Webpack and the hook can simply generate class names based on the file location instead.